Inverness Caledonian Thistle F.C.: Relegation and the Scottish Championship (2017–2024)

 In August 2018, the club was saddened to learn of the death of ex-player Alan Hercher at 52 years of age.
 He was the club's first captain, goalscorer and hat-trick scorer – in their first league game against Arbroath.
 In tribute, a minute's silence was held at Inverness' first home game of the 2018–19 Scottish Championship season against Ayr United which ended in a 0–0 draw.

-Come the new year, Inverness were doing better than they had the previous season, sitting in the play-off spots despite drawing nearly every game.
-The club beat rivals Ross County to progress into the quarter-finals of the Scottish Cup before making the semi-final after a last gasp winner from Aaron Doran against Dundee United.
+In the new year, Inverness were doing better than they had the previous season, sitting in the play-off spots despite drawing nearly every game.
+The club beat rivals Ross County to progress into the quarter-finals of the Scottish Cup, and reached the semi-final after a last gasp winner from Aaron Doran against Dundee United.
 This was the 4th semi-final appearance for the club, after appearances in 2002–03, 2003–04 and 2014–15.
-They played Heart of Midlothian, but were unable to proceed to the final, as they were defeated 3–0.
+They played Heart of Midlothian in the semi-final, but were defeated 3–0.

 By the end of the season, Inverness had secured a play-off spot, after leapfrogging Ayr United into 3rd place.
 In the quarter-finals, Inverness defeated Ayr, winning 3–1 in the first leg, and drawing 1–1 in the second, securing a comfortable 4–2 aggregate win.
-However, the joy was short-lived after facing Dundee United in the semi-finals.
-In the first leg, at home, they fell to an unfortunate 1–0 loss while down to 10 men after Liam Polworth was handed a straight red for an apparent high foot on Mark Connolly while making a clearance.
-Inverness went to Tannadice with heads held high hoping to overturn the 1–0 deficit, but hope began to fade after United were awarded and scored a controversial penalty just before half time.
+But they lost to Dundee United in the semi-finals.
+In the first leg, at home, they lost 1–0 while down to 10 men after Liam Polworth was handed a straight red for an apparent high foot on Mark Connolly while making a clearance.
+In the away leg at Tannadice, Dundee United were awarded and scored a controversial penalty just before half time.
 The penalty was conceded by a Brad McKay handball, after it deflected off his heel.
-Again, controversy followed just after half time, when a handball wasn't seen by the referee which resulted in John Robertson being sent to the stands for flicking a water-bottle in aggravation near the 4th official.
-Inverness went on to lose 3–0, 4–0 on aggregate.
-After the match, Robertson stated in an interview with the BBC on what punishments he'd receive from the SFA for his actions;"I don't care.
+There was more controversy just after half time, when the referee did not see a handball, and John Robertson was sent to the stands for flicking a water-bottle in aggravation near the 4th official.
+Inverness lost 3–0, making 4–0 on aggregate.
+After the match, Robertson stated in an interview with the BBC on what punishments he would receive from the SFA for his actions:"I don't care.
 They [the SFA] can ban me for as long as they want.
 I'm going to start speaking out now because I've had enough of it."